Baker Mayfield Player Prop Bets for NFL Week 12 | Cleveland vs. Baltimore 11/28/2021

 Matchup vs. Baltimore

-- Mayfield's 297.3 passing yards per game in six matchups against the Ravens are 86.8 more yards than his over/under in Sunday's game.
+- In six matchups against the Ravens, Mayfield averaged 297.3 passing yards per game, 86.8 yards higher than his over/under for Sunday.

-- Mayfield threw one touchdown pass in each of those contests against the Ravens, while throwing multiple TDs in three games.
+- Mayfield threw a touchdown pass in each of those outings against the Ravens, with multiple TD passes in three games.

-- The 296.7 yards per game the Ravens are allowing through the air makes them the NFL's 31st-ranked pass defense.
+- The Ravens have the NFL's 31st-ranked pass defense this season, surrendering 296.7 yards per game through the air.

-- With 16 passing TDs conceded this year, the Ravens defense is ranked 13th in the league.
+- With 16 passing TDs allowed this season, the Ravens defense is ranked 13th in the NFL.

 Recent Performances

-- Last week against the Lions, Mayfield went 15-for-29 (51.7 percent) for 176 yards, while throwing one touchdown and two interceptions.
+- In last week's outing against the Lions, Mayfield racked up 176 yards while completing 51.7% of his passes, while tossing one touchdown with two interceptions.

-- Mayfield has 467 passing yards (155.7 ypg) to lead Cleveland, completing 56.3% of his throws and tossing four touchdown passes with three interceptions over his last three games.
+- Mayfield has racked up 467 passing yards (155.7 per game) and has a 56.3% completion percentage this year (40-of-71) while throwing four touchdowns and three interceptions over his last three games.

 Mayfield's Cleveland Teammates